Talapas Essentials: The Structure of Talapas

 The login and compute nodes share the same filesystem, but all non-trivial work occurs on compute nodes.

 The compute nodes on Talapas are grouped into partitions based on what resources they have, how long those resources can be used, and (in the case of condo nodes) which users can access them.
-Each node

 The Talapas Filesystem